 “Politics is thankless,” the radio host said in an interview several days after the show.

-There were a couple of hosts of the show before Dees, but then Dees, right there in plain sight, was discovered.
+There were a couple of hosts of the show before Dees, but then, right there in plain sight, was Dees.

 It’s hard to imagine anyone else in that role.

 “Jim is still a good talker,” Roberts said.